galaxyproject/training-material/topics/variant-analysis/tutorials/microbial-variants/tutorial.md

-consensus fasta | A version of the reference genome with all variants instantiated mapping depth | A table of the mapping depth mapped reads bam  | A BAM file containing all of the mapped reads outdir  | A tarball of the Snippy output directory for inout into Snippy-core if required
+consensus fasta | A version of the reference genome with all variants instantiated mapping depth | A table of the mapping depth mapped reads bam  | A BAM file containing all of the mapped reads outdir  | A tarball of the Snippy output directory for input into Snippy-core if required

 We will now have a look at the contents of the SNP table file (`snippy on data XX, data XX and data XX table`):